 Electric Charge and Electric Current

 Whenever there is a directed flow of particles in a medium, we speak of a flow field.
 Given that a temporally constant particle flow takes place, where the number of particles that enter the field is equal to the number of particles leaving it, then this is referred to as a stationary flow field.
 If the flowing particles are carriers of electric charges, then a stationary electrical flow field is present.
+For electric charge to be present, matter has to experience force when placed in an electromagnetic field.

 Such fields are formed, for example, in metals or aqueous solutions also found in the human body, which, after all, consists of around 60 % water.
 The ions, which are electrically charged atoms or molecules, are responsible for the flow field.